This is the first chapter from my military science fiction novel, tentatively titled, Sibling Rebellions.

-“It’ll never happen,” Ochs said, shaking his head.
+“It’ll never happen,” Oats said, shaking his head.

 “I hope not,” I said.
 “I just worry I won’t have a college to attend next semester.
-But we can’t just sit by while she arrests anyone she likes and brags about building a Singleton.
+We can’t just sit by while she arrests anyone she likes and brags about building a Singleton.
 She’ll get us all killed.”

 “Jonas, you’re one of my best students.
 I also happen to agree with you.
 It’s good you’re staying involved in politics.
 But English and writing are your passions.
 No matter what happens, you have to follow those.”

-“Thanks, Dr. Ochs.
+“Thanks, Dr. Oats.
 I just don’t know what to tell her.”